ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 all imaginable happiness.

 "I see what you are feeling," replied Charlotte.
-"You must be surprised, very much surprised--so lately as Mr. Collins was wishing to marry you.
+"You must be surprised, very much surprised -- so lately as Mr. Collins was wishing to marry you.
 But when you have had time to think it over, I hope you will be satisfied with what I have done.
 I am not romantic, you know; I never was.
 I ask only a comfortable home; and considering Mr. Collins's